plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Monk/Monk Class.md

 ## Techniques
 *2nd-level Ability (Monk)*

-You learn `3` Techniques from [*Monk Techniques*](./Monk%20Techniques.md).
+You learn `3` Techniques from [*Monk Techniques*][MT].
 The "Techniques" column of the Monk Table shows when you learn more Techniques of your choice.

 ---